 - Commercial Services: covering Catering, Cleaning, Property, Major Projects, Energy and Climate Change, Partnership Working and Commercial Business Development.

-The Services that come under the responsibility of Executive Director Pippa Milne are –
+The Services that come under the responsibility of Executive Director Kirsty Flanagan are –

-- Roads and Infrastructure: covering Road & Marine Operations, Infrastructure Design, Waste Management, School & Public Transport and Fleet management
+- Road and Infrastructure: covering Road & Marine Operations, Infrastructure Design, Waste Management, School & Public Transport and Fleet management

 - Development and Economic Growth: covering Economic Growth, Planning, Housing, Environmental Health, Renewables, Regeneration and Airports